resolritter/library/readme.md

 ## actor_request_handler <a name="actor_request_handler"></a>

-The **actor_response_handler** macro ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/actor_response_handler/src/lib.rs#L116)) expands to a function with steps you would have to take to parse a request into a message.
-Its expansion should be straightforward enough to read.
+The **actor_response_handler** macro ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/actor_response_handler/src/lib.rs#L116)) expands to a function which handles

+1. Parsing a request into a message
+2. Sending the message to its designated actor
+3. Wait for the reply message
+4. Mount the response body and return it

-The parser function's name is set by convention.
+The parser function's name is dictated by convention.
 For a macro

 ```
 actor_request_handler::generate!({